suneel944/ATAS/docs/README.md

 1. Check the [API Reference](API_REFERENCE.md) for detailed endpoint information
 2. Follow the [Test Execution Guide](TEST_EXECUTION_GUIDE.md) for step-by-step instructions
+3. Review the [Environment Configuration](ENVIRONMENT_CONFIGURATION.md) for multi-environment setup
-3. Review the main [README.md](../README.md) for project setup and configuration
+4. Review the main [README.md](../README.md) for project setup and configuration
-4. Check the troubleshooting sections in the guides for common issues
+5. Check the troubleshooting sections in the guides for common issues

 ## 🔄 Updates